-- > If your complaint is within our mandate, it will be assigned to a case manager to undertake a review. - After our initial acknowledgement, we generally communicate through surface mail and telephone only.
-We will not communicate personal or account details via e-mail as we are unable to guarantee confidentiality of this communication channel. - We will review and respond to most complaints we receive within 4 - 6 weeks of our initial acknowledgement.
-More complex disputes, such as those concerning investment advice, authorized/ unauthorized client card transactions, or servicing issues may require a lengthier investigation period. - If we require more than 60 days to fully investigate your complaint, we will inform you and provide you with an estimated time frame.
+- We encourage you to contact us shortly after receiving your response from RBC if your complaint is unresolved.
+We will confirm receipt of your complaint within 5 working days.
+Acknowledgement is generally provided through the channel you choose to send us your complaint, i.e. our online complaint form, email, surface mail, or fax.
+(We do not respond to communications that appear to be mass mailing of general issues.) - > If your complaint is within our mandate, it will be assigned to a case manager to undertake a review. - After our initial acknowledgement, we generally communicate through telephone or e-mail.
+We will not communicate personal or account details via e-mail without your permission. - > We will review and respond to most complaints we receive within 4 - 6 weeks of our initial acknowledgement.
+More complex disputes, such as those concerning investment advice, authorized/ unauthorized client card transactions, or servicing issues may require a lengthier investigation period. - If we require more than 90 days to fully investigate your complaint, we will inform you.
 Taking the necessary time to fully review your issue is a critical step to assist you in finding a resolution and our experience has shown this increases resolution and satisfaction rates.